atesgoral/ates.dev/src/posts/2025-01-12-accurate-benchmarking/index.md

 To get a quantitative "X is p% faster than Y", we should factor in the loop overhead.
 If `method1` and `method2` are both "slow" methods that take many computational cycles to run, the tiny overhead of the `for` loop will be insignificant.
-The faster the methods we're comparing are, the more the loop overhead will become significant.
+The faster the methods we're comparing, the more significant the loop overhead becomes.

 Let’s denote the total time for `method1` to run <math><mi>n</mi></math> times as <math><msub><mi>t</mi><mn>1</mn></msub></math>, and the total loop overhead